translate/pootle/docs/server/commands.rst

 .. note::

-  Since the addition of the :ref:`setup <commands#setup>` management command it is not necessary to directly run this command.
-Please refer to the :ref:`Upgrading <upgrading>` or :ref:`Installation <installation>` instructions to see how to run the ``setup`` management command in those scenarios.
+  Since the addition of the :command:`setup` management command it is not necessary to directly run this command.
+Please refer to the :ref:`Upgrading
+  <upgrading>` or :ref:`Installation <installation>` instructions to see how to
+  run the :command:`setup` management command in those scenarios.

 This is South's :ref:`migrate command <south:commands>`, which applies